-When you’re looking for methods to reduce heating and cooling bills, getting a smart thermostat is a wise decision.
-These devices learn your favorite temperatures and routine and then make an energy-efficient schedule that matches.
-What’s even better is that you can adjust and watch your settings from just about anywhere with your phone, whether you’re lying in bed or out and about.
+When you’re wanting ways to lower utility costs, getting a smart thermostat is a smart idea.
+These devices pick up on your favorite temperatures and routine and then develop an energy-efficient schedule that matches.
+What’s even better is that you can regulate and keep an eye on your settings from just about anywhere with your phone, whether you’re relaxing in bed or away from home.
 (You might even be able to get a free smart thermostat depending on rebate programs from your utility supplier in Chadron.)

-Most of the time, installing a smart home thermostat with the support of MPC Heating & Cooling is an uncomplicated task if you have a more modern house.
-But what if your residence is older or doesn’t have the right wiring?
+Most of the time, hooking up a smart home thermostat with the support of MPC Heating & Cooling is a simple process if you have a more modern house.
+But what if your home is older or doesn’t have the correct wiring?
 Can you still install a smart thermostat without C wire?
-We’ll help you figure out the process so you can pick the ideal thermostat and enjoy energy savings for a long time.
+We’ll help you navigate the process so you can choose the proper thermostat and receive energy savings for years to come.

 What Is a C Wire and What Does It Do on a Thermostat?

-Most programmable thermostats use batteries.
-When you’re making the move to a smart thermostat, you’ll discover that many need a C wire, or common wire, for power.
-If you don’t use this wire, your new thermostat could cause your heating and cooling system to have glitches.
+The majority of programmable thermostats use batteries.
+When you’re making the move to a smart thermostat, you’ll find that many have to have a C wire, or common wire, for power.
+Without this wire, your new thermostat might cause your heating and cooling system to have glitches.

 1. Turn off power to the thermostat at the breaker.